EdgeApp/redux-keto/docs/bad-alternatives.md

 const rootReducer = combineReducers({ maxCount, counter })
 ```

 This allows `maxCount` to have its own simple reducer, but comes at a terrible price.
-The `INCREMENT` action now depends on the state of the store, which reqiures a special action creator.
+The `INCREMENT` action now depends on the state of the store, which requires a special action creator.

 On top of this, the `counter` reducer still needs to be aware of the `CHANGE_MAX_COUNT` action, so the two concerns aren't even that well separated.